mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake.md

 > The `<block_hash>` argument is optional but encouraged.
 If you don't want to borther with this protection, use the second method below which will also be faster.

 Verify the hash/checksum provided by the snapshot provider to ensure the snapshot is valid.
-You can find the correct hashes for all blocks on Tezos blockchain explorers such as: https://tzkt.io/blocks https://tzstats.com/
+You can find the correct hashes for all blocks on Mavryk blockchain explorers such as: https://tzkt.io/blocks https://tzstats.com/

 Simply search for the block level in the search field and verify the hash of the block matches the hash provided by the snapshot provider.

-### Start Tezos node
+### Start Mavryk node
 After importing the snapshot, you need to start your node and wait until it's fully synchronized before importing your Ledger key.

    ```